 Prior to consolidating the investment in HSLFI on and after April 21, 2020, distributions from HSLFI were evaluated at the time of distribution to determine if the distribution should be recorded as dividend income or a return of capital.
 Generally, the Company did not record distributions from HSLFI as dividend income unless there was sufficient accumulated tax-basis earnings and profit in HSLFI prior to distribution.
 Distributions that were classified as a return of capital were recorded as a reduction in the cost basis of the investment.
-For the period January 1, 2020 through April 21, 2020, HSLFI made no distributions classified as dividend income or a return of capital to the Company.
-For the three and nine months ended September 30, 2019, HSLFI distributed \$0.2 million and \$0.7 million, respectively, classified as dividend income to the Company.
+For the three months ended March 31, 2020, HSLFI made no distributions classified as dividend income or a return of capital to the Company.